Compact Direct Drive Rotation Mount

 Thorlabs' KBD101 K-Cube™ Brushless DC Motor Controller provides local and computerized control of a single motor axis.
 It features a top-mounted control panel with a velocity wheel that supports four-speed bidirectional control with forward and reverse jogging as well as position presets.
 A backlit digital display is also included that can have the backlit dimmed or turned off using the the top-panel menu options.
 The front of the unit contains two bidirectional SMC trigger ports that can be used to read a 5 V external logic signal or output a 5 V logic signal to control external equipment.
 Each port can be independently configured.

-The unit is fully compatible with our new Kinesis software package and our legacy APT control software.
+The unit is fully compatible with our Kinesis software package.

 Please note that this controller does not ship with a power supply.
 Compatible power supplies are listed below.
 Additional information can be found on the main KBD101 Brushless DC Servo Motor Controller page.